Begoniaceae Agardh 1824

-The Begoniaceae is a family of 2 genera and around 1400 species of tropical flowering perennials, mainly from America and Asia, with a few African species.
-The monotypic genus Hillebrandia Oliver (1866) is native to the Hawaiian islands.
+The Begoniaceae is a family of 2 genera and around 1400 species of tropical flowering perennials including many stem succulents, mainly from America and Asia, with a few African species.
+The monotypic succulent genus Hillebrandia Oliver (1866) is native to the Hawaiian islands.
 All other species are included in Begonia which also lends its name to the Family Begoniaceae.

 The genus Symbegonia Warburg (1905), a group of 12 species from New Guinea with distinctive tubular female flowers, was recently merged into Begonia.